ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 Let's explore this configuration.

-Upfront we declare a list of our pages `vue_app_01` and `vue_app_02`, which will become the name of our bundles, and define points of entry for each.
+Upfront we declare a list of our pages `vue_app_01` and `vue_app_02`, which will become the names of our bundles, and define points of entry for each.
 Note that `main.js` came with our starter app, but we haven't build `newhampshir.js` yet.
 We will shortly.

 The `publicPath` section defines how Django will locate our bundles.
 We have two variations which can be used, one for production and one for non-production.
 In production, we set the `publicPath` empty, as this signals to `django-webpack-loader` to fall back to Django's standard static finder behavior.
 However, in non-production mode we override this to point to our own webpack development server.